missionpinball/mpf-docs/docs/machines/wpc.md

     P-ROC or FAST WPC controller.
 This means you can remove the existing DMD driver board from the backbox.

-For the P-Roc connect your machine according to the [P-Roc connector mappings](https://www.multimorphic.com/content/uploads/2017/08/P-ROC_Connector_Mappings_v2.pdf).
+For the P-ROC, connect your machine according to the [P-ROC connector mappings](https://www.multimorphic.com/content/uploads/2017/08/P-ROC_Connector_Mappings_v2.pdf).

+FAST Pinball Retro controller instructions are available on [their site](https://fastpinball.com).

 More technical information can be found in the [PinWiki Williams WPC](http://www.pinwiki.com/wiki/index.php?title=Williams_WPC) page.